CharonWangg/charonwangg-academic/content/project/shallowmind/index.md

 Inspired by MMSegmentation, I want all of my Deep Learning projects to be simplified to a single 'config.py', and do not need to worried about training except for specific model/dataset.
-So I decide to make a highly disentangled one based on Pytorch-lightning.
+So I decide to make a highly disentangled training framework based on Pytorch-lightning.

 Now support:
   * Custom Model Class
-    * Architecture,
+    * Architecture like BaseEncoderDecoder, NeuralEncoders,
     * Backbone,
       * Embedding layers like Base/Linear/Convolutional
       * LSTM/Transformer/TCN/Timm_models/NeuralPredictors
-    * Head like MLP, Poolers,
+    * Head like MLP, Poolers
   * Custom Dataset Class
     * Single dataset and Multiple datasets concatenation
     * Pipeline for augmentations from Albumentations, Tsaug, etc